Sookie-S/QTL_analysis_pipeline/README.md

 ------------------------------------------------------------------------

-3- launching the pipeline (from the script folder directory)
+3- How to launch the pipeline (from the script folder directory)

 ------------------------------------------------------------------------